Heddle Nash: Early years

 Nash was born in the South London district of Deptford on 14 June 1894, the son of William Nash, master builder, and his wife, Harriet Emma née Carr.
 The family was musical, and listening at home to a gramophone record by Enrico Caruso prompted Nash to apply for a scholarship at the Blackheath Conservatoire of Music.
 He was accepted, but a week later World War I broke out.
 Nash joined the army, serving in France, Salonika, Egypt and Palestine.

 The Blackheath scholarship was held open until after the war; Nash took it up on his return.
 He had some experience of concert and oratorio work, and then he accepted an offer to sing with Podrecca and Feodora's Italian Marionettes.
 Unseen, standing in the orchestra pit of the Scala and Coliseum theatres, he sang the tenor roles in many Italian operas while on the stages the puppets mimed the action.
 After the London season, the marionette company secured a contract to appear in New York; Nash went with them.
 On his return to London a friend advanced the money for him to study in Milan with Giuseppe Borgatti.
 On 7 April 1923 Nash married Florence Emily Violet Pearce, daughter of a sign manufacturer.
-They had two sons, John Dennis Heddle Nash (1926-1994), who became an operatic baritone, and David L Heddle Nash (b.
-1930).
+They had two sons, John Dennis Heddle Nash (1926-1994), who became an operatic baritone, and David Leonard Heddle Nash (1930-2024).

 While studying with Borgatti, Nash made his operatic debut in 1924 at the Teatro Carcano in Milan, when he replaced an indisposed tenor in the role of Almaviva in Rossini's Il barbiere di Siviglia.
 It was a notable success.
 After singing at Turin, Bologna and Genoa, Nash returned to England with his wife in 1925.
 He had developed an Italianate style of singing that remained with him: it was said of him that he sang everything as though it were by Verdi.